Equivalent Choice Functions and Stable Mechanisms: Model and Known Results

 Not only is substitutability sufficient for the existence of a stable allocation but it also guarantees that the set of stable allocations has a lattice structure.
 If contracts are substitutes for colleges, then the set of stable allocation forms a lattice with respect to the preferences of students~\cite[]{Blair1988}.
 In particular, there is a unique stable allocation that is most preferred by all students among all stable allocations.
 We call this allocation the {\bf student-optimal stable} allocation.
-It can be found by the {\bf deferred acceptance (DA) algorithm} that is defined as follows. \begin{enumerate} \item Each student applies under his favorite acceptable and unrejected contract or stays alone, if he finds no unrejected contract acceptable. \item Each college tentatively accepts the contracts it chooses among the proposed contracts and rejects all other contracts. \item If no applications has been rejected in the current round, the chosen contracts form the final allocation.
-If some applications are rejected we repeat. \end{enumerate} We denote the outcome of the DA-algorithm in market $(Ch,\succeq)$ by $\mathcal{DA}(Ch,\succeq)$.
-The {\bf deferred acceptance mechanism} for $Ch$ assigns to each $\succeq\in\bigtimes_{s\in S}\mathcal{R}_s$ the outcome of the deferred acceptance algorithm $\mathcal{DA}(Ch,\succeq)$.
+It can be found by the {\bf cumulative offer (CO) algorithm} that is defined as follows. \begin{enumerate} \item Each student applies under his favorite acceptable and unrejected contract or stays alone if he finds no unrejected contract acceptable. \item Each college tentatively accepts the contracts it chooses among the applications it has received so far and rejects all other contracts. \item If no application has been rejected in the current round, the algorithm stops.
+If some applications are rejected we repeat. \end{enumerate} We denote the set of contracts chosen by the colleges in the final round of the CO algorithm for problem $(Ch,\succeq)$ by $\mathcal{CO}(Ch,\succeq)$.
+Alternatively, we can use the deferred acceptance algorithm to find the student optimal stable allocation.
+In the {\bf deferred acceptance (DA) algorithm} rejections are permanent: Thus, in 2., colleges only choose among contracts that are proposed in the current round of the algorithm, but not contracts that have been proposed and rejected in a previous round.
+If contracts are substitutes for colleges, then the deferred acceptance and the cumulative offer algorithm yield the same outcome.
+The {\bf deferred acceptance mechanism} for $Ch$ assigns to each $\succeq\in\bigtimes_{s\in S}\mathcal{R}_s$ the outcome of the deferred acceptance algorithm in $(Ch,\succeq)$.\footnote{We use the deferred acceptance algorithm and not the cumulative offer algorithm to define a mechanism, because it yields a well-defined mechanism even in situations where contracts are not substitutes for colleges.
+The deferred acceptance algorithm always ends in a (potentially unstable) allocation where each student is accepted at at most one college, whereas the cumulative offer algorithm can yield an outcome where multiple colleges accept a student.}

-In general, the deferred acceptance algorithm does not need to converge to a stable allocation.
-It could be the case that a student $s$ applies in some round to some college $c$ which tentatively accepts the student, but another college $c'$ wants to recall an application made by $s$ to $c'$ in an earlier round that $c'$ had previously rejected.
-Substitutability rules out this possibility, since it guarantees that colleges will never want to recall applications made in previous rounds.
-Later we will see that also weaker conditions than substitutability guarantee the convergence to a stable allocation.In the following, we call a choice profile $Ch$ {\bf DA-stable} if for each $\succeq\in\bigtimes_{s\in S}\mathcal{R}_s$, allocation $\mathcal{DA}(Ch,\succeq)$ is stable.

 Student-optimality is related to group-strategy-proofness.
 Under substitutability and the following additional condition on the colleges' choice functions the deferred acceptance mechanism is group-strategy-proof.